Rental Living – Suburban single-family

 High-growth locations in southern England

-MGT has identified high-growth locations in southern England which are projected to significantly outperform the wider market due to a disproportionate share of the tech economy, combined with a highly educated population.
+MGT has identified high-growth locations in southern England which are projected to significantly outperform the wider market due to a significant share of the tech economy, combined with a highly educated population.
 MGT has labelled these locations Tech Towns.

-Demand for semi-urban and suburban Build-to-Rent
+Demand for suburban rental housing

 Tech dense hubs with a highly educated workforce